- Overview: Philippines

 - Contractor vs. Employee: Which Is Better?

 Convert Independent Contractors to Employees in the Philippines

 Find out how you can make an informed decision on whether you should engage and pay employees or independent contractors using our free ‘Employee vs. Independent Contractor’ Checklist.

-Designed to be used by companies engaging remote workforce in Philippines, the checklist is the best way to define why and in what cases companies should onboard new hires or convert existing contractors/freelancers into employees without missing any crucial aspects.
+Designed to be used by companies engaging the remote workforce in the Philippines, the checklist is the best way to define why and in what cases companies should onboard new hires or convert existing contractors/freelancers into employees without missing any crucial aspects.